Leap is part of the Informa Markets Division of Informa PLC

 Indeed, one size does not fit all in every other aspect of life, so why in our cloud systems?
-When analysing how to implement cloud at any company, a full assessment of organisational needs is necessary, to settle on the correct cloud model.
+When analysing how to implement cloud solutions at any company, a full assessment of organisational needs is necessary, to settle on the correct cloud architecture.

-Public cloud is best for applications with varying data usage because it is easily scalable.
+The public cloud is best for cloud applications with varying data usage because it is easily scalable.
 For example, a company that sells Eid gifts may be bustling in the weeks before Eid, but have low volumes the rest of the year.
-It could use a public cloud for their online sales applications so that they can scale up storage over busy periods.
-For applications that run at a reasonably standard storage rate, or may contain sensitive information, should be kept on its own private cloud servers.
+It could use a public cloud for their online sales applications so that they can scale up cloud storage over busy periods.
+For cloud applications that run at a reasonably standard storage rate, or may contain sensitive information, they should be kept on their own private cloud servers

-This example underscores enterprises' need for hybrid cloud's flexibility in allowing it to adapt its infrastructures based on several variables - cost, performance, and security/compliance—that can change over time, according to Periera.
+This example underscores enterprises' need for hybrid cloud's flexibility as it allows them to adapt their cloud infrastructures based on several variables - cost, performance, and security/compliance—that can change over time, according to Periera.

 "Necessity is the mother of invention, and despite the severe economic impact of Covid-19, we see many companies flourishing, especially those that disrupted traditional ways of working, for example, food delivery apps boomed as did online grocery shopping, and of course remote working and video conferencing become ubiquitous," says a Ministry of Communications and IT spokesperson.

-With this increase in remote work, video conferencing, and opening up of internal data access for remote workers, comes an opportunity for companies to step into Saudi, and help overcome the cloud deployment challenges that the country is facing.
+With this increase in remote work, video conferencing, and opening up of internal data access for remote workers as a result of digital transformation, comes an opportunity for companies to step into Saudi, and help overcome the cloud deployment challenges that the country is facing.

 The time for cloud is now!